oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verification of the SD-JWT {#sd_jwt_verification}

-Upon receiving an SD-JWT, a Holder or a Verifier needs to ensure that
+Upon receiving an SD-JWT, for example as a component of an SD-JWT-KB, a Holder or a Verifier needs to ensure that:

  * the Issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
  * all Disclosures are valid and correspond to a respective digest value in the Issuer-signed JWT (directly in the payload or recursively included in other Disclosures).